 - 1. Which causal factors are required for migration to occur?
-This question asks whether there are any factors that are absolutely or normally necessary for migration (i.e. necessary conditions). - 2.
-What causal factors 'guarantee' or dramatically increase (solely or in combination) migration?
+This question asks whether there are any factors which are absolutely or normally necessary for migration (i.e. necessary conditions) - 2.
+What causal factors 'guarantee' or dramatically increase (solely or in combination) migration to occur?
 This question asks whether any of the factors under consideration are sufficient for migration to occur, even if these factors are not necessary for migration (sufficient conditions). - 3.
-What causal factors make the difference in migration occuring, and under what circumstances?
+What causal factors make the difference for migration to occur, and under what circumstances?
 This question asks whether any factors 'guarantee' or increase the chances of migration to occur, alone or in combination, even if these factors are not required per se (INUS conditions).